hitman249/wine-launcher/README.md

 </details>

 <details>
-<summary><b>Настройка Prefix</b></summary>
+<summary><b>Configuring Prefix</b></summary>
 <br>

-* В настройках prefix-а присутствует автоматическая установка DXVK, MangoHud, VkBasalt.
+* In prefix settings there is an automatic installation of DXVK, MangoHud, VkBasalt.
-* Восстановление разрешения активного монитора после выхода из игры.
+* Restore the resolution of the active monitor after exiting the game.

 ![Main](prefix.gif)